renatomaia/coutil/doc/manual.md

 ### `system.pause ([delay])`

-Suspends the execution of the calling coroutine (like [`coroutine.yield`](http://www.lua.org/manual/5.3/manual.html#pdf-coroutine.yield)) but also schedules it to be resumed after `delay` seconds have passed since the coroutine was last resumed.
+Suspends the execution of the calling coroutine, and schedules it to be resumed after `delay` seconds have passed since the coroutine was last resumed.

 If `delay` is not provided or is `nil`, the coroutine is scheduled as ready, so it will be resumed as soon as possible.
 The same is applies when `delay` is zero or negative.